-This highest plant based protein foods list will show you at a glance the foods that contain the highest amounts of protein.You will also learn the foods with the best amino acid profiles.
+This highest plant based protein foods list will show you at a glance the foods that contain the largest amounts of protein.You will also learn the foods with the best amino acid profiles.
 Once you understand your plant proteins, you can then work your meals around them and incorporate them easily into your life.

 Why eat a plant based diet?

-The anti inflammatory effects of plant foods will be something you’ll notice very quickly, especially in terms of your health and fitness levels.
-You will find that you don’t feel so achy after exercise and you will recover more quickly than before, which is due to less inflammation of the muscles.
+The anti inflammatory effects of plant foods may be something you’ll notice very quickly, especially in terms of your health and fitness levels.
+You will find that you don’t feel so achy after exercise, and you may recover more quickly than before due to less inflammation of the muscles.
 In fact, some of the world’s leading athletes eat a plant based diet and get their best ever times and higher endurance because of it.

 Incorporating more protein rich plant foods into your diet